 All of this matters, regardless of whether you’re conceiving naturally or through some assisted method like IUI.

-And when it comes to egg health and implantation, your fertility diet makes a huge difference.
+And when it comes to egg health and implantation, one of the best things you can do is pay attention to your diet.

-If you’d like to learn more about the dietary aspect of this, then be sure to read this article on eating a fertility diet to improve egg quality.
+If you’d like to learn more about this aspect of things, then be sure to read this article on eating a fertility diet to improve egg quality.